biswajit-turtlemint/Life-vertical-Saasification-Kt-docs/life-api-policy-issue-status.md

 ## Collection Resolution

-`Constants.getBeanClassName("life", IssuanceResult.class)` resolves to the fully qualified class name of the product-specific `IssuanceResult` subclass (e.g., `com.sachetProduct.beans.life.LifeIssuanceResult`), which maps to the `life_issuance_result` MongoDB collection.
+`Constants.getBeanClassName("life", IssuanceResult.class)` resolves to the fully qualified class name of the product-specific `IssuanceResult` subclass (e.g., `com.sachetProduct.beans.life.LifeIssuanceResult`), which maps to the `sachetPolicyDetails` MongoDB collection.

 If the class cannot be found (e.g., new product without a specific class), it falls back to the generic `IssuanceResultRepository.findOneByProperties()` which queries the base collection.